telerik/kendo-ui-core/docs/controls/data-management/spreadsheet/custom-functions.md

         [ "list", "rest" ]
     ]);

-This allows for `=JOIN("-", 1, 2, 3)` which returns `1-2-3`, as well as `=JOIN(".")` which returns the empty string (since the list will be empty).
+This allows for `=JOIN("-", 1, 2, 3)` which returns `1-2-3` and for `=JOIN(".")` which returns the empty string because the list will be empty.

-#### The `"collect"` clauses
+#### The `"collect"` Clauses

-This collects all remaining arguments that match a certain type specifier, ignoring the others (except errors).
-You would use this in functions like `SUM` which sums all numeric arguments, but does not care about empty or text arguments.
-Here is the definition of `SUM`:
+The `"collect"` clauses collect all remaining arguments that match a certain type specifier, ignoring all others except for the errors.
+You can use them in functions like `SUM` that sums all numeric arguments, but does not care about empty or text arguments.

+The following example demonstrates the definition of `SUM`.

     defineFunction("sum", function(numbers){
         return numbers.reduce(function(sum, num){